Note: This is also a book review of The Timeless Way of Building.

 —Nassim Nicholas Taleb

-Fig2. (left).
+Fig2.
 The unsatisfied vertex.
-(Click on the part inside the canvas to force a vertex into existence and see it to return to where it belongs)When forced you either perish or go where you righfully belong
+(Click on the part inside the canvas to force a vertex into existence and see it to return to where it belongs)When forced you either perish or go where you rightfully belong

-Although the idea of the book seems to be to talk about the timeless wisdom pertaining to architecture and buildings that Christopher himself has acquired over the course of his illustrious career, it feels more than just that.
-In fact, if you just gave me the book stripped of its illustrations, I am pretty sure that I couldn't have said this from Hume's Treatise, or for that matter Kant's Critiques.
+Although the idea of the book seems to be to talk about the timeless wisdom on architecture and buildings that Christopher himself has acquired throughout his illustrious career, it feels more than just that.
+If you just gave me the book stripped of its illustrations, I am pretty sure that I couldn't have said this from Hume's Treatise, or for that matter Kant's Critiques.

 Christopher Alexander.
 (1979).
 The Timeless way of building.